 Say that you have the perfect recipe to make an apple crumble pie.
 You have all the ingredients and tools at your disposal.
 But you just don't make it.
 What's the point right?
 Exactly the case with plans and strategies! what's the whole point of coming with a great plan and an exemplary strategy if you are not going to implement it?
 Make sure that your recipe is in place and cooking the right way.

-By definition, performance evaluation is the process by which managers and supervisors examine and evaluate their employees based on set parameters which can vary from punctuality to quality.
+By definition, performance evaluation process is the process by which managers and supervisors examine and evaluate their employees based on set parameters which can vary from punctuality to quality.
 The result of which is used in various aspects during the employee lifecycle.
 If you would like to know more about employee lifecycle, read our blog on employee lifecycle.
 It's always good to research and hence, it will be great if you brush through some performance evaluation examples and provide your employees with the same to ensure that your performance evaluation gives the desired results.
 Now, however, let’s move on to some of the methods of performance evaluation.

 1. 360-Degree Feedback